AnirudhNarayan/Gen-AI-IITM-Tutorials/README.md

 ## 🚀 Overview

-Welcome to **Gen AI IITM Tutorials** – a curated collection of hands-on deep learning notebooks focused on Generative Adversarial Networks (GANs) and their variants.
+Welcome to **Gen AI Tutorials** – a curated collection of hands-on deep learning notebooks focused on Generative Adversarial Networks (GANs) and their variants.
 This repository is designed for learners and practitioners who want to master generative modeling using PyTorch, with a special emphasis on clarity, reproducibility, and best engineering practices.

 ---